dmuvaa/next-boilerplate/README.md

 - **Components**: Add or modify components in the `components/` directory
 - **API Routes**: Add new API routes in the `app/api/` directory
 - **Database Schema**: Update the schema in `prisma/schema.prisma` and run migrations
+- **Web Pages**: Create web pages inside the `src/app folder` and add them to your header, footer, or dashboard.

 ## Deployment